Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 - `ul_TransitionTime` (numeric)

 ### PulseCommand (composite)
 This command allows the relay to be controlled with an impulse.
-The pulse time is defined by PulseLength..
+The pulse time is defined by PulseLength.
 Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"pulseProp": {"pulseLength": VALUE}}`
 - `pulseLength` (numeric): Pulse length max value is 65535, unit is ms